-- 75. There is no evidence to suggest that either the choice to use the excavator, or the operation of the excavator, caused or contributed to Charlie's death.
-I am satisfied that Charlie died as a result of the head injuries he sustained at the time of the trench collapse. - 76.
-There is no evidence to suggest that an alternative rescue approach was preferable, possible or warranted in the circumstances. - 77.
-There is clear evidence that the Pipecon's unsafe work practices caused Charlie's death and that his death was preventable had the necessary steps been taken as particularised and set out in the criminal proceedings. - 78.
-There were no other matters of significant factual dispute in the circumstances proximate to Charlie's death that required forensic examination by a public hearing in open court given the criminal proceedings. - 79.
-In the circumstances I am not satisfied there are any recommendations that I can make that would contribute to the prevention of similar deaths.
+- 73. There is no evidence to suggest that either the choice to use the excavator or the operation of the excavator caused or contributed to Jack's death.
+I am satisfied that Jack died as a result of the injuries he sustained in the trench collapse. - 74.
+There is no evidence to suggest that an alternative rescue approach was preferable, possible or warranted. - 75.
+There is clear evidence that the Pipecon's unsafe work practices caused Jack's death and that his death was preventable had the necessary steps been taken as particularised and set out in the criminal proceedings. - 76.
+There were no other matters of significant factual dispute in the circumstances proximate to Jack's death that required forensic examination by a public hearing in open court given the content of the criminal proceedings. - 77.
+In the circumstances I am also not satisfied there are any recommendations that I can make that would contribute to the prevention of similar deaths.